opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 ### Setting the replication type on a cluster

-You can set the default replication type for newly created indexes in a cluster in the `opensearch.yml` file as follows:
+You can set the default replication type for newly created cluster indexes in the `opensearch.yml` file as follows:

 ```yaml
 cluster.indices.replication.strategy: 'SEGMENT'